-Maayan Strauss is a multidisciplinary artist based in New York.
+Maayan Strauss is a multidisciplinary artist based in Berlin.
 Her work examines infrastructure, labor, and common facilities and reflects on the nature and condition of artistic production.
 She holds an MFA in photography from Yale University (2012) and a B. Arch. from Bezalel Academy of Art and Design in Jerusalem (2008).

 Her recent project The Service Room was realized as part of the Session program Recess.
 Recent solo exhibitions include Seven Sinks at Andrea Meislin Gallery and I Love The Way You Use This at Louis B. James Gallery in New York.
 She is the founder of Container Artist Residency, an artist residency on board operating commercial container ships; Sushi Bar Gallery in Brooklyn; and an editor of Art Handler.

 More / Press / Contact

 Spring Clean (part 1, Tide), digital inkjet print and video, work in progress.